74587/discord-id-bypass-tool/README.md

 ## What is this?

 A browser-based tool that lets you control a 3D rigged avatar's head and mouth in real-time using a gamepad (DualSense, Xbox, etc.) or keyboard to skirt the discord juice, or soyjack with your favourite rigged models just for fun!
+***A model with mouth rigging is included in the assets folder!****

 https://github.com/user-attachments/assets/4aba4a67-9847-4d28-9c8c-4129a67e9332
 ### Features